 The next official stop on our Aruba Tour was the California Lighthouse.
 Named after a steam ship that allegedly sank off the coast of Aruba, this 100 year old building’s observatory is about 180 feet above sea level.
 The observatory was not open during our visit as it was undergoing renovations, but we were still able to snap some great coastal pictures, especially of the western beach area, from the hill that the lighthouse is perched upon.

-Depending on the time of day you visit, you may want to stick around for some dinner at one of the most famous and elegant Aruban restaurants, La Trattoria el Faro Blanco, which is adjacent to the lighthouse.
+Depending on the time of day you visit, you may want to stick around for some dinner at one of the most famous and elegant Aruban restaurants, Faro Blanco Restaurant, which is adjacent to the lighthouse.
 Unfortunately, our stop was late morning and only 30 minutes, so we did not get to sample any cuisine.
 We did make a quick walk through of the restaurant, making sure to take some photos especially from the restaurant’s wonderful patio.

 The Hotel District

 Besides cruise ships, Aruba hosts many vacationers in the numerous resorts and hotels located on the island.
 There are plenty of casinos, all-inclusive resorts, beautiful luxury hotels, and high end shopping and restaurants on L.G Smith Boulevard.
 Even if you like to keep your money in your pocket, you should consider at least driving by these massive resorts.
 Our tour took us by many of these magnificent grounds, so we could experience this part of the island from the comfort of our motorcoach.

 One of the most popular hotels to visit is the Aruba Marriott.
 You may also want to stroll the grounds of the luxurious Ritz Carlton Aruba, or grab a day pass at the all-inclusive Aruba Occidental Grand Hotel which includes food, drinks, and use of the pool and facilities.